ck76/ck76.github.io/计算机科学/Course And Book/book📚📚📚📚📚.md

     - 4o看起来更好

-- Using, Understanding, and Unravelling The OCaml Language — An introduction [pdf](http://pauillac.inria.fr/~remy/cours/appsem/ocaml.pdf)
+- Using, Understanding, and Unraveling The OCaml Language From Practice to Theory and vice versa [pdf](http://pauillac.inria.fr/~remy/cours/appsem/ocaml.pdf)
     - o1
 - Write You a Haskell Building a modern functional compiler from first principles